 What is a caesarean section?

-A caesarean section (CS) is a major operation where the baby is delivered through the mother’s abdomen.
+A caesarean section (CS) is a major operation to deliver the baby through the mother’s abdomen.
 It involves a “bikini-line” cut in your abdominal wall.
-The CS is performed in an operating theatre and takes about 40 minutes.
+Caesarean sections take place in theatre and take about 40 minutes.

 Emergency CS are performed when an unexpected problem occurs before or during labour.
 Reasons can include heavy bleeding, very high blood pressure, a mother who is unwell, fetal distress or a labour that has stopped progressing.